mtorressandoval/FFidelity/README.md

 This project is based on the algorithm introduced in [Flammia-2011](https://arxiv.org/abs/1104.4695), in companion with the stochastic optimization algorithm cspsa [Gidi-2021](https://arxiv.org/abs/2203.06044).

-The algorithm aims to reconstruct an unkwnon state $\sigma$ by perfoming a minimal number of measures.
-To do so we use a known pure state $\rho$ as reference state.
-We use as indicator of closeness between these two states the Fidelity $F$.
+The algorithm aims to reconstruct an unknown state $\sigma$ by performing a minimal number of measurements.
+To achieve this, we use a known pure state $\rho$ as a reference.
+The fidelity $F$ is used as an indicator of the closeness between these two states.
+By maximizing the fidelity we can reproduce $\sigma$.

 Our algorithm consist of three steps:
 * Random Average over the Hilbert space
   * Approximate the Fidelity using a MonteCarlo method.
-  *  Use CSPSA to maximize the Fidelity.
+  * Maximize the fidelity using cspsa.
   *  XX

 In the following lines I will describe each block of the algorithm.
 ## Fidelity using few Pauli Matrices